c4dt/omniledger/dynacred/DYNACRED.md

 The user management in ByzCoin uses the following contracts:

 * DARC - the access to the user account is done using DARCs.
-This makes it easy to: add/revoke devices Define sets of
+This makes it easy to:
+    * add/revoke devices
-*   recovery accounts
+    * define sets of recovery accounts

-    The most important DARC of the user is the _Signer_ DARC.
+* The most important DARC of the user is the _Signer_ DARC.
 All delegation from the active instances point to this DARC.
 From here different devices are trusted, each implemented as a separate DARC.
 * Credential - a special contract just for the user-management that implements a credential/attribute/value store.
-*   There are some pre-defined credentials that are interpreted by the UIs, but the user is free to add new credentials.
+There are some pre-defined credentials that are interpreted by the UIs, but the user is free to add new credentials.
-*   Currently defined credentials are: Public: define all the attributes of the user that are publicly available Config:
+Currently defined credentials are:
+    * Public: define all the attributes of the user that are publicly available
-*   some configuration variables of the account Devices: a list of all devices linked to that account Recoveries: a list
+    * Config: some configuration variables of the account
+    * Devices: a list of all devices linked to that account
-*   of all DARCs that are allowed to recover the account Calypso: a list of all stored secrets of this user Coin - every
+    * Recoveries: a list of all DARCs that are allowed to recover the account
+    * Calypso: a list of all stored secrets of this user
-*   operation on OmniLedger has a cost that will be deduced from the coin account of the user.
-Currently only the
+* Coin - every operation on OmniLedger has a cost that will be deduced from the coin account of the user.
+Currently only the creator of the OmniLedger network can fill up the coin accounts
-*   creator of the OmniLedger network can fill up the coin accounts CalypsoWrite - a secret stored in OmniLedger with
-*   the possibility of delegating decryption access
+* CalypsoWrite - a secret stored in OmniLedger with the possibility of delegating decryption access

 ### Instances Figure